 Technical Assistant : Guillaume Dujat

-Thanks to Prof. Ricardo Climent, Prof. David Berezan and Jon Tipler – Music Technician based at the NOVARS Research Centre for their in-kind support.
+Thanks to Prof. Ricardo Climent, Prof. David Berezan and Jon Tipler (Music Technician) from the NOVARS Research Centre the University of Manchester for supporting the project.

 Peterloo (2011) by Mark Pilkington